Grilled Peach and Farro Salad

 ·

 (Note: this post was originally published on July 9, 2020.
-The date above reflects migration to the new platform.)
+It has since been updated with a few tweaks.)

 Summer on a Plate

 If you've been on a quest for the perfect summer salad, your journey can end here.
-This salad is an homage to summer cuisine in Italy, fueled by memories I have from shopping at the street markets in Florence.
+This grilled peach salad is an homage to summer cuisine in Italy, fueled by memories I have of buying beautiful, colorful, super-fresh fruits and veggies at the street markets in Florence.

-This is really a salad that has it all.
-The farro that forms the base of this salad is hearty and chewy, but still light enough for hot days.
+This is a salad that has it all.
+The farro is hearty and chewy, but still light enough for hot days.
 Radicchio and baby kale fill this salad with wonderful mid-summer greens.
 Peaches bring sweetness, while cucumber brings fresh crunch.
-And don't forget the almonds and basil- they bring it all together and really make these Mediterranean flavors sing!
+And don't forget the almonds and basil; they pull this summer farro salad together and really make these Mediterranean flavors sing.
 The best part might actually be the dressing though; it's a Peach Dijon Vinaigrette that's sure to become your summer go-to.

-This summery salad represents a three-way collaboration between myself, Saratoga Olive Oil, and Well + Fed.
-Our goal with this post is to bring you a delicious summer salad that celebrates seasonal fruits and veggies, and also packs a nutritional punch.
+This summery peach salad recipe represents a three-way collaboration between myself, Saratoga Olive Oil, and Well + Fed.
+Our goal with this post is to bring you a delicious, colorful dish that celebrates seasonal fruits and veggies, and also packs a nutritional punch.
+We've all fallen in love with this grilled peach salad and hope you will too.

 Olive Oil: A Love Story

 Being Italian myself, this is a topic near and dear to my heart.
 Olive oil is versatile, flavorful, and packed with good-for-the-body nutrients.
-I love making dressings with it and I always cook with it, and this salad makes use of both of those strengths.
+I love making dressings with it and I always cook with it, and this seasonal peach salad with basil makes use of both of those strengths.
 I can't emphasize enough the importance of finding a good, robust, flavorful olive oil for your pantry.

 Good for the Body

-Olive oil is the base of the Peach Dijon Vinaigrette I developed to go along with this salad (hint: make a double or triple batch of this dressing and put it on everything this summer!).
-And wow, is olive oil ever good for you!
-Johanna Setta of Well + Fed, who is a Certified Nutrition Consultant, says the following.
-It's music to my Italian ears!
+Olive oil is the base of the Peach Dijon Vinaigrette I developed to go along with this summer farro salad.
+Johanna Setta of Well + Fed, who is a Certified Nutrition Consultant, says the following about this special, healthful oil:

 "Olive oil can be used to cook at any temperature, including at high heat, and can also be used cold.
-You may have seen warnings about not cooking at high heat with olive oil, but it actually performs differently than other vegetable oils; the polyphenols and tocopherol protect the oil from oxidation, even at high temperature.
+The polyphenols and tocopherol protect the oil from oxidation, even at high temperature.
 Olive oil is made mostly of monounsaturated fat, which makes it more stable at high temperatures than other vegetable oils".

 What about quality, sourcing, and storage?
 Johanna continues: